happy senior couple relaxing on the sofa at home

 Key takeaways:

-Falling behind on your debts is scary, yes.
-And if your credit card debt is seriously delinquent, it’s smart to think about what you can and should do to protect yourself from aggressive collection efforts, including lawsuits.
+Yes, it’s scary to fall behind on your debts.
+If your credit card debt is seriously delinquent, it’s smart to think about steps you can and should take—such as negotiate with your creditors or explore debt resolution—to protect yourself from aggressive collection efforts, including lawsuits.

 Here’s the thing.
 It costs money to come after you in court, so that’s not the first step your credit card issuer will take, even if you’re struggling to pay.
-Even if your financial situation is bad, you have a few options for moving forward, and they don’t all end with you in court.
+Even if your financial situation is bad, you have a few options to move forward, and they don’t all end with you in court.

-The information provided herein is intended for general informational purposes only and should not be construed as legal advice.
+The information provided below is intended for general informational purposes only and should not be considered legal advice.
 For personalized legal advice, consult with a qualified attorney licensed to practice law in your state.

 Can a credit card company sue you?